soundpress/RulesOfNYC/docs/c20/index.rst

          B. When a cancellation payment is made, the Driver's obligation to make lease payments terminates immediately.

    (6) Deposit information.
-Each lease must include the information regarding deposits required by 35 RCNY § 58-21(e) of this chapter.
+Each lease must include the information regarding deposits required by 35 RCNY § 58-21(e).